 - Reports related to the incidents noted above have been collected and shared with critical stakeholders.
 This includes:

 - Medical reports

 - Pictures and video related to the torture and sexual assault

-- Related tax documentation, related communications and evidence of racketeering, collusion between Fair Congo SARLs local banking partner and the Congolese central bank
+- Related tax documentation, related communications, and evidence of racketeering, and collusion between Fair Congo SARLs local banking partner and the Congolese central bank

 - Other reports related both directly and indirectly to the incidents

 All 3rd parties requesting Chambers Federation to assist with arranging arbitration may forward their detailed written request to firstname.lastname@example.org.
 This email will forward directly to Gregory Mthembu-Salter, the leading expert in the ASGM sector and the DRC operating environment, who has offered to act as an arbiter (for a fee).
 Interested parties are also encouraged to contact him directly should they elect to do so.

 All pending contracts related to activities with Fair Congo must be discussed directly with Fair Congo at email@example.com before the company’s permanent closure. *The Chambers Federation is not a shareholder of Fair Congo Sarl and is unaware of its current legal status.

 While Chambers Federation is deeply saddened by this loss, it, in good faith, encourages active support by any stakeholders willing to take a stand against corruption and support victims of gender-based violence.
 Examples could be but are not limited to: